changwn/RobMixReg/cran-comments.md

 Thanks the commens from the Uwe Ligges.

-This submisstion fixed the URL issue in the readme file.
+This submission fixed the URL issue in the readme file.
 The URL of the package was given in the canonical form.

+##2020-08-03

+Thanks the commens from the Uwe Ligges.

+This submission update the date field in DESCRIPTION.